Emam96/java-fundamentals/inheritance/README.md

 * library.java : the driver file and is used to run the functions from Restaurant.java.
 * Restaurant.java : the class that we Inherit from it.
 * Review.java : a class that it used to Inherit sub classed for the "addReview" function.
+* Shop.java : for shops and places that are not restaurants.
+* Theater.java : for Theater.

 ## Testing